-Planing Hull: Boards of this type look like over-sized surf boards and have a flat, rounded nose that is designed to push water down in order to make the board “plane” on top of the water.
-Most Recreational paddle boards will have a planing hull because this style of board is a great choice for beginners and can be used in all types of water, including the ocean.
+Planing Hull: Boards of this type look like over-sized surf boards.
+They have a flat, rounded nose that’s designed to push water down in order to make the board “plane” on top of the water.
+Most recreational paddle boards will have a planing hull.
+This style of board is a great choice for beginners and can be used in all types of water, including the ocean.
 Boards of this type are best suited for:

 - Beginners whose main concerns are stability and maneuverability.

 - Anyone who desires a versatile paddle board that will perform well on both flat water and the ocean.